-TODO: Port the example code from R

-- # It does coplot() and pairs(), which are higher-level plotting tools - # than core Octave provides.
-This could turn into a long example if we - # just use base Octave here.
+TODO: Port the example code from R It does coplot() and pairs(), which are higher-level plotting tools than core Octave provides.
+This could turn into a long example if we " in the second second just use base Octave here.

-8.2.57.6 tblish.dataset.attitude
+8.2.58.6 tblish.dataset.attitude